EmilyFabulous

 If you want candied cocktail cherries with thick syrup, try my Amarena Cherry Recipe!
 It's a non-boozy cherry, but also perfect for cocktail garnishes.

 This recipe works best with fresh cherries and I'm lucky to live in a place that is known for its cherries.
 I get my cherries from a local farm who are known for its Bing cherries which I use here.
-You want a sweet, red cherry that is nice a firm.
+You want a sweet, red cherry that is nice and firm.

 Any home bar should have a bottle of Maraschino Liqueur in it.
 If you can find the Luxardo brand, Maraska, and Lazzarroni are both good options.
 And if you can't find maraschino liqueur at all, try Cherry Heering or Cherry Kirsch as a substitution.